Michigan Panthers

-The Michigan Panthers were a professional American football team based in the Detroit, Michigan area.
+The Michigan Panthers were a professional American football team based in Metro Detroit.
 The Panthers competed in the United States Football League (USFL) as a member of the Western Conference and Central Division.
 The team played its home games at the Pontiac Silverdome in Pontiac, Michigan.

 Amid financial struggles following the 1984 season, the team was merged with the Oakland Invaders in 1985, where they would operate under the Invaders name.

 The Panthers won the inaugural USFL Championship, 24–22 over the Philadelphia Stars.

 Team history

 The Michigan Panthers were named as a charter member of the United States Football League (USFL) on May 11, 1982.
 A. Alfred Taubman, one of the nation's leading real estate developers, headed the ownership group that included Judge Peter B. Spivak and Max M. Fisher.

 The Panthers named Jim Spavital, general manager of the Canadian Football League's Saskatchewan Roughriders, as their General Manager on August 26, 1982.
 Michigan then hired Jim Stanley as their Head Coach on November 18, 1982, after George Perles decided to coach at Michigan State.
 Stanley brought a wealth of coaching experience, with stops at SMU, UTEP, Oklahoma State, Navy, and on the professional level with the CFL's Winnipeg Blue Bombers, and NFL's New York Giants and Atlanta Falcons, mainly as an assistant coach.
 Stanley would be the club's only head coach.
 The coaching staff was rounded out by Larry Coyer, Pete Rodriguez, and Dick Roach (Defensive coaches).
 George Dickson, Bob Leahy, and Kent Stephenson were the offensive coaches.

 The Pontiac Silverdome was the home of the Panthers.
+In the 1980s, most NFL teams did not have complete schedule control over their stadiums, which became common practice in the aftermath of the original USFL, so the Detroit Lions could not have blocked the Panthers (publicly, the Lions avoided discussion of the USFL).
 C. Bruce Martin, the ideologue behind Godstock, was the first male cheerleader for a professional football team when he cheered for the Michigan Panthers.

 The USFL's first collegiate draft was held on January 4, 1983.
 The Panthers selected Wisconsin SS David Greenwood with their first round (10th overall) selection.

 They also tabbed Michigan WR Anthony Carter in the USFL Territorial Draft – a process whereby USFL teams could protect up to 25 graduating seniors from a series of local universities.
 The Panthers had territorial rights to the University of Michigan, Michigan State, Eastern Michigan, Central Michigan and Western Michigan.
 The Panthers used this draft to select two placekickers.
 One was Novo Bojovic, and the other was Michigan's Ali Haji-Sheikh.
 Sheikh spurned the Panthers to sign with the New York Giants of the NFL.